ed-m-jp/PythonPlayground/README.md

 - [Acknowledgments](#acknowledgments)

 ## Introduction
-MyFirstPythonApi is a Python-based web API focused on managing baseball scores.
+PythonPlayground is a Python-based web API focused on managing baseball scores.
 This project serves as a hands-on learning experience, designed to enhance my skills and understanding of Python, particularly in building and working with APIs.

 The API provides a suite of functionalities centered around baseball score management.
 It allows users to perform a variety of operations such as:
 - **Retrieving Scores**: Fetching score details by a specific ID.